What are the leading causes of semi-truck accidents?

 While there are regulations that limit the number of hours truckers can drive and require frequent rest breaks, drivers are still faced with delivery deadlines that push them to drive long hours and cover a lot of ground.

 There are a variety of other reasons for truck accidents, including trucking company negligence, inadequate training of truck drivers, and even bad weather and poor road conditions.
 Regardless of the reasons, trucking companies and truckers must be held accountable.
-For this reason, motorists who are injured in an accident with a big rig should speak to an experienced personal injury attorney in order to obtain just compensation.
+For this reason, motorists who are injured in an accident with a big rig should speak to an experienced Kentucky and Tennessee personal injury attorney in order to obtain just compensation.
+Give us a call at (888) 782-9090, or contact the firm online.